Static and spherically symmetric wormholes in metric-affine theories of gravity: Traversable wormhole solutions

 \subsubsection{Geometrical structure and field equations}

 In the extended teleparallel theory of gravity, the fundamental geometric objects are represented by the tetrad field $h^A_{\ \mu}$ and the spin connection $\omega^A_{\ B\mu}$ \cite{Cai2016,Martin2019}.
-Tetrads solder the metric $g_{\mu\nu}$ with the Minkowoski metric $\eta_{AB}$ through
+Tetrads solder the metric $g_{\mu\nu}$ with the Minkowoski metric $\eta_{AB}$ through the following equations

 Tetrads respect also the orthonormality conditions